Subscribe to updates

 Sutton Living Limited (SLL) 2026/27 Budget & Ten Year Business Plan

-• Portfolio Growth: SLL's landlord portfolio was expected to grow from 61 homes to over 100 by the end of 2026/27 and over 300 by the end of the plan period.
-These homes are primarily let to households nominated by the Council, generating savings for the Council's homelessness budgets.
+SLL has significantly expanded its landlord portfolio, now managing 61 properties, with plans to exceed 100 by the end of 2026/27 and grow to over 300 by the end of the business plan period.
+These properties are primarily let to households nominated by the Council, generating recurring savings for the Council's homelessness budgets.

-• New Build Developments: The Grove development in Carshalton was expected to complete in spring 2026, providing 10 market sale apartments.
-However, delays due to unforeseen structural improvements and design information requests were anticipated to impact the financial performance, with a forecasted deficit of £0.85 million.
+The Grove development in Carshalton is expected to complete in spring 2026, providing 10 market-sale apartments.
+However, unforeseen structural issues and design information requests have led to delays and an anticipated deficit of £0.85m for the scheme.

 Attendees